seam/migration/open18_java_ee_6/migration_steps.rst

    * - ``s:decorate``
-     - There is no direct mapping for this, however the same functionality can be achieved with the ``UIInputContainer`` and a composite container, both of which are in the Open18 migration example.
+     - There is no direct mapping for this, however the same functionality can be achieved with the ``UIInputContainer`` and a composite container, both of which are in the Open18 migration teeSet.
    * - ``s:label``
      - No direct mapping, but ``h:outputLabel`` is similar.
    * - ``s:span``